 If you’re considering installing an off-grid solar project with a battery attached, you’ll want to look into a solar charge controller for your system.
-Charge controllers act as a gateway to your battery, and ensures that you don’t overcharge and damage your energy storage system.
+Charge controllers act as a gateway to your battery, and ensure that you don’t overcharge and damage your energy storage system.
 In this piece, we’ll cover what a solar charge controller is, and how the two major types (PWM and MPPT) compare.

 What is a solar charge controller?

 A solar charge controller is a regulator for your solar battery that prevents it from overcharging.
 Batteries are rated for voltage capacity, and exceeding that voltage can lead to permanent battery damage and loss of functionality over time.
 Solar charge controllers act as a gate to your battery storage system, making sure damage doesn’t occur from overloading it.